Skip to main content

 4. Save and close.

-A folder can be deleted if it does not contain and files or sub folders.
-If files exist in the folder then move the items to an alternate location before trying to delete the folder.
+A folder can only be deleted if it contains no files or subfolders.
+Move any files to another location before deleting the folder.

 Delete a folder by: